 Welfare and Benefits

-Ensuring fair access to welfare and benefits for those in need is one of The Brain Tumour Charity's campaigning priorities for 2018.
+Ensuring fair access to welfare and benefits for those in need is one of The Brain Tumour Charity's campaigning priorities.

 The findings of our report The Price You Pay; the Financial Impact of a Brain Tumour highlights how a brain tumour diagnosis can have a serious impact on personal finances and the ability to work: